Marriage Certificate Apostille and Authentication

 #2: Determine whether you need an apostille or authentication

-To check whether the destination country (the country where the document requires legal standing) has adopted the Hague Convention apostille process, click on the following text: List of Hague Convention Competent Authorities.
+Check whether the destination country (the country where the document requires legal standing) has adopted the Hague Convention apostille process.